What is salt and how does it affect our blood pressure?Last Updated : 10 February 2023

 How much salt do we need per day?

 Both sodium and chloride are released from our body through our urine and when we sweat.
-This means bouts of heavy sweating such as during exercise can increase our salt requirements slightly.
-However, as most people consume well above required levels it is usually not necessary to increase salt intake during these conditions.1
+This means bouts of heavy sweating, such as during exercise, can increase our salt requirements slightly.
+However, as most people consume well above the required levels, it is usually not necessary to increase salt intake during these conditions.1

 How much salt do people eat in Europe?

 The average intake of salt varies across Europe, ranging from between 8 to 12 g per day.1 Across most European countries, both men and women, on average, consume well above recommended levels (figure 1).
 Men will often consume more salt than women as they tend to consume more food overall.

 Figure 1.
 Estimated salt intake of men and women across European countries.1 Estimated salt intake was calculated from 24-hour urinary sodium using the equation 17.1 mmol of sodium = 1g of salt and assumes all sodium was derived from salt.
 For Ireland and German,y salt intake was calculated using spot urinary sodium, which means the result may be less reliable.